 The Xilinx® DMA/Bridge Subsystem for PCI Express® (PCIeTM) implements a high performance, configurable Scatter Gather DMA for use with the PCI Express® 2.1 and 3.x Integrated Block.
-The IP provides an optional AXI4 or AXI4-Stream user interface.
+The IP provides a choice between an AXI4 Memory Mapped or AXI4-Stream user interface.

 This IP optionally also supports a PCIe AXI Bridge mode which is enabled for only UltraScale+ devices.
-For UltraScale and Virtex-7 XT/HT devices, use the existing AXI Bridge for PCIe Express Gen3 Subsystem (refer to PG194 [Ref 3]).
+For details about PCIe AXI Bridge mode operation, see AXI Bridge for PCIe Express Gen3 Subsystem Product Guide (PG194) [Ref 4].